 11. Security Warnings for Sites using Legacy TLS Versions

 Suppose if you are visiting a website where you want to make some payment or fill a form with your personal details.
-And if the site uses older SSL TLS security than your card details and personal details may be at risk.
-Enabling this flag will show you security warnings for sites that use legacy TLS versions (TLS 1.0 and TLS 1.1) as this older TLS are deprecated and will be removed in the future.
+And if the site uses older SSL TLS security then your card details and personal details may be at risk.
+Enabling this flag will show you security warnings for sites that use legacy TLS versions (TLS 1.0 and TLS 1.1) as these older TLS are deprecated and will be removed in the future.

 13. Back-Forward Cache